secgroundzero/CS-Aggressor-Scripts/README.md

 These scripts will notify you via Slack application when:

 - The client connects to the team server
-- A team member posts something in the event log
-- Credentials come in from keylogging
 - New incoming beacon
 - New web hit